Levridge-Tory/LevridgeIntegrationDocs/docs/Integration-Overview.md

   6. The integration framework sends the message to the target data source

 ![General Entity Integration Pattern.](./assets/images/GeneralSynchronizationIntegrations.jpg "General Entity Integartion Pattern")

-The Levridge Integration Framework uses a [Publish and Subscribe messaging pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
-We use the [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) to provide the publish and subscribe mechanism.

 The Levridge Integration Framework is most commonly run in the cloud as an [Azure App Serivce](https://azure.microsoft.com/en-us/services/app-service/).
 It can also run as a windows service or